makovalab-psu/RecoverY/README.md

 The data folder contains an example reads dataset and kmer tables.
 It can be used to test if RecoverY runs to completion.

+Before running recoverY.py, please navigate to the data folder and un-compress the tar.xz file :

+	cd data/
+	tar xf kmers_from_reads.tar.xz

 ### Generating k-mer plots